josi4/solarnode-handbook/docs/developers/services/datum-queue.md

 The queue buffers the datum for a short amount of time and then processes them sequentially in order of time, oldest to newest.

-Data sources are _polled_ for datum on a recurring schedule and those datum are then posted to and stored in SolarNetwork.
+Datum data sources that use the [Datum Data Source Poll Job](datum-data-source-poll-job.md) are _polled_ for datum on a recurring schedule and those datum are then posted to and stored in SolarNetwork.
 Data sources can also offer datum directly to the `DatumQueue` if they _emit_ datum based on external events.
 When offering datum directly, the datum can be tagged as _transient_ and they will then still be processed by the queue but will **not** be posted/stored in SolarNetwork.

 ```java
 /**